cookies-xor-cream/HugoTest/content/posts/poetry/wip/if_god_is_real_i_can_forgive_him_for_her_made_you_this_way.md

 ---
 tags: ['TODO']
-title: 'If God Is Real, I Can Forgive Him, For Her Made You This Way'
+title: "If God Is Real, I Can Forgive Him, For Her Made You This Way"
 date: 2023-10-02
 ---